finom/vovk/README.md

 }
 ```

-To create a decorator you can use `createDecorator`.
+To create a decorator you can use `createDecorator` described at the API section.
 All further examples are going to use Prisma ORM but you can use any ORM you like.

 ##### `authGuard` example